Semileptonic neutral current decays of $\Xi_b$ with dileptons or dineutrinos in the final state: Numerical Results

-Integrating over the full kinematically accessible $q^2$ range, we obtain the decay branching fractions $\mathcal{B}_\ell$ and the integrated LFU ratios $\langle \mathcal{R}_{\mu/\tau}\rangle$, which are summarized in Table~\ref{tab:branching}.
+\enlargethispage{-\baselineskip} Integrating over the full kinematically accessible $q^2$ range, we obtain the decay branching fractions $\mathcal{B}_\ell$ and the integrated LFU ratios $\langle \mathcal{R}_{\mu/\tau}\rangle$, which are summarized in Table~\ref{tab:branching}.
 All theoretical uncertainties considered in this work have been combined in quadrature.
 For comparison, results including long-distance effects are also quoted in square brackets.
 As emphasized in Ref.~\cite{Mott:2011cx}, the regions around intermediate charmonium resonances are experimentally vetoed, since in these regions the signals are overwhelmingly dominated by nonleptonic decays of the type $\mathcal{B}_i \to \mathcal{B}_f \psi(\to \ell^+\ell^-)$.
-Accordingly, when long-distance effects are included in our calculations, we exclude narrow windows around the $J/\psi$ and $\psi(2S)$ masses, namely $[m_{J/\psi}-0.001\text{GeV},m_{J/\psi}+0.001\text{GeV}]$ and $[m_{\psi(2S)}-0.001\text{GeV},m_{\psi(2S)}+0.001\text{GeV}]$.
+Accordingly, when long-distance effects are included in our calculations, we exclude narrow windows around the $J/\psi$ and $\psi(2S)$ masses, namely $[m_{J/\psi}-0.001\text{GeV},m_{J/\psi}+0.001\text{GeV}]$ and $[m_{\psi(2S)}-0.001\text{GeV},m_{\psi(2S)}+0.001\text{GeV}]$\footnote{ The 0.001 GeV window corresponds to approximately 5 to 10 times the natural width of the concerned charmonium states.
+This choice is sufficiently wide to avoid contamination from resonant contributions while remaining numerically stable during integration.}.
 Without such vetoes, the branching fractions including long-distance contributions would be dramatically enhanced by the sharp resonance peaks.
 We find that, after excluding these regions, the branching fractions obtained with long-distance effects are only slightly larger than those computed without them.
 By contrast, the LFU ratios are essentially insensitive to long-distance contributions, since these effects largely cancel between the numerator and denominator.